jingyi-cui/jingyi-cui.github.io/content/_index.md

 Welcome!
 I’m a 5th-year Economics PhD candidate at Yale University.

-My main field of interest is industrial organization, with a focus on the design of online labor markets.
+My main field of interest is industrial organization, with a focus on online labor markets.

 My CV is available [here](/resume.pdf).